haeggsti/lymphoma_classification_2023/README.md

 # Lymphoma Classification 2023
-This is the repository for the modified and reduced code and trained model LARS-max/avg presented in the paper
+This is the repository for the modified and reduced code and trained model LARS-max/avg presented in the paper:\

-**"_Deep learning for [18F]fluorodeoxyglucose-PET-CT classification in patients with lymphoma: a dual-centre retrospective analysis_"**\
+"_Deep learning for [18F]fluorodeoxyglucose-PET-CT classification in patients with lymphoma: a dual-centre retrospective analysis_"\
-by **I. Häggström et al.**, published in **The Lancet Digital Health (2023)**.
+by I. Häggström et al., published in The Lancet Digital Health (2023).

 # Framework
 The codes are run using PyTorch.